 - Make a checklist.
 List down everything you need for easier packing and to prevent missing important things.
 Your list should include: a map, emergency kit, spare tires and tools, pillows and sleeping bags, food and snacks, aluminum foil, cooler, ice.
-Optional: Electric power converter, two extra car keys, slice and bake cookie dough.
+Optional: Electric power converter and two extra car keys.